Sas2k/NumberScript/README.md

 ?a=Hello:2a:2Bye %Check-A-If-Its-Hello-Then-Display-It-Else-Display-Bye
 1 %Ends %The %program
 ```
-Removing the comments, You can also have this program like
+You can also have this program like.
+(Without any new-lines)
 `0 3a:Hello 2a 4a=Hello:2a:2Bye 1`

 Here is another program that loops over digits to check if they are lucky